What is 1.46196 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 146196 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 146196 are: 1 2 3 4 6 9 12 18 31 36 62 93 124 131 186 262 279 372 393 524 558 786 1116 1179 1572 2358 4061 4716 8122 12183 16244 24366 36549 48732 73098 146196